5l1v3r1/WhatsSpy-Public-wiki/tracker-shutdown-errors.markdown

 ## Connection Closed!

 There can be various reasons for a "connection closed" error.
 One of the most common problems is a unreliable internet connection, bad hardware or a busy network.

 If it keeps disconnecting with this message in a short timespan you need to stop the tracker, wait a few days and try to re-connect.
 This seems to be a problem at WhatsApp.

+**Update**: Make sure you run [1.5.5](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/updates) or higher.

 ## Login failed!